souravvarma-24/Sourav_419_Internship_Assignment_1/README.md

 ---

-## If you appreciate the effort behind this assignment, feel free to support it with a ⭐ on GitHub.
+## Your support matters!
+If this repository helped you, please leave a ⭐.